 Cecil E. Flamer, Chief Administrative Officer, joined Brown Capital Management in 2004 and has been in the financial services industry for 44 years.
 Prior to joining Brown Capital Management Mr. Flamer was a partner at Ernst & Young, LLP.
 He holds a Bachelor of Science – Business Administration from Morgan State University and is a Member of the American Institute of Certified Public Accountants and the Maryland Association of Certified Public Accountants.
 Flamer was a member of the founding board of AED and served as Board Chair from its inception in 2006 until 2011.
 He continues to serve as a member of the board, executive, and finance committees as Former Chair.

-Carolyn H. Freeland, Consultant, Homewood Community Partners Initiative/Johns Hopkins University supports and mentors two Principals in City Schools.
+Carolyn H. Freeland, Community Schools Consultant, Johns Hopkins University School of Education.
+She supports and mentors two Principals in City Schools.
 She retired as Principal of Mount Royal Elementary/Middle School in 2013.
-In her forty-three years with the school system she served as an elementary teacher, counselor, department head, Assistant Principal and Principal.
-She served as a member of the National Board of Certified Counselors and the Maryland State Department of Education Arts Advisory Council.
-She serves on several local arts advocacy committees aimed at increasing arts experiences for City Schools’ students.
-Carolyn is a founding member of the Arts Every Day Board of Directors and serves as the chairperson of the program committee.
+In her forty-three years with the school system she served as an elementary teacher, guidance counselor, department head, Assistant Principal and Principal.
+She also served as a member of the Maryland State Department of Education Arts Advisory Council for a number of years and is a member of the National Board of Certified Counselors (Retired).
+She supports several local arts’ advocacy committees aimed at increasing arts experiences for City Schools’ students.
+Carolyn is a founding member of the Arts Every Day Board of Directors.

 David Gregory is a partner at McKennon Shelton & Henn LLP where he focuses his practice on public finance, commercial, corporate and business law.
 He has served as bond counsel in various transactions on behalf of health and educational institutions and general obligation indebtedness issued on behalf of various state and local entities.
 He has also represented borrowers in tax-exempt and taxable financings in the private placement arena.
 He has experience in advising companies on corporate governance matters, general business law issues and matters respecting commercial litigation and administrative proceedings.
 A graduate of Elon University and Villanova School of Law, Mr. Gregory joined the Arts Every Day board in 2014 and serves as Treasurer.